seoirfana/Web-Development/README.md

 # Web-Development
-This my exercises of Full Development course by Dr. Angela Yu.
+This is my exercise in the Full Web Development course by Dr. Angela Yu.